-Vietnamese spring rolls have no fixed recipe as many parts of Vietnam may use their own recipes.
+Vietnamese spring rolls have no fixed recipe, as many parts of Vietnam may use their own recipes.
 So we will share with you our own special Vietnamese Spring Roll or Nem Recipe.
-We have a video to show you how to mix, roll, fry, and eat the Vietnamese spring rolls.
+We have a video to show you how to mix, roll, fry, and eat Vietnamese spring rolls.

 Vietnamese spring rolls can be fried or fresh.
-The spring rolls are a traditional dish that will consist of pork, prawn, vegetables, and rice noodle.
+Spring rolls are a traditional dish that will consist of pork, prawn, vegetables, and rice noodle.
 The spring rolls are rolled with a Vietnamese bánh tráng or a very thin rice paper.

 What Are Vietnamese Spring Rolls or Nem?

-Even the Vietnamese spring rolls in the north, south, and central Vietnam are not exactly the same taste. or name.
-In South Vietnam, they call the fried spring rolls as chả giò, whereas in North Vietnam they are called nem.
+Even the Vietnamese spring rolls in the north, south and central Vietnam do not exactly have the same taste. or name.
+In South Vietnam, they call the fried spring rolls chả giò, whereas in North Vietnam they are called nem.

 Our Vietnamese Spring Roll (Nem) Recipe

-Our Vietnamese spring roll recipe has basically 4 parts to it:
+Our Vietnamese spring roll recipe has 4 parts to it:

-- Spring rolls – the first part and maybe the most important is the spring roll itself.
+- Spring rolls – the first part, and maybe the most important, is the spring roll itself.
 Our recipe consists of ground pork, vegetables, and other condiments.
 If you really do not want ground pork you can try to use ground chicken or turkey or even part ground chicken and ground pork mix.
-One of the things about the ground pork is that it makes sure the spring roll is moist and not dry.
-You do not want to have a spring roll that is dry.
+One of the things about ground pork is that it makes sure the spring roll is moist and not dry.
+You do not want to have a dry spring roll.

 - Rice Noodle – Rice noodles are a staple in Vietnam.
 Here we can purchase them fresh each day.
-But if you are not living in Vietnam you may have to buy them dried and then boil them.
-If you are looking for rice noodles look for a Vietnamese brand such as Annie Chun’s, Three Ladies, or Caravelle.
+But if you are not living in Vietnam, you may have to buy them dried and then boil them.
+If you are looking for rice noodles, look for a Vietnamese brand such as Annie Chun’s, Three Ladies, or Caravelle.
 Follow the instructions on their package for the cooking of the rice noodles They can also be purchased online at Amazon or other websites.
-If you have a large Asian Grocery store go there and ask them what Vietnamese Rice Noodles they recommend.
-If you want you can try to make your own rice noodles click here for a very easy recipe from Epicurious that you can try.
+If you have a large Asian Grocery store go there and ask what Vietnamese Rice Noodles they recommend.
+If you want, you can try to make your rice noodles click here for a straightforward recipe from Epicurious that you can try.
 You can find the Epicurious recipe by clicking here.

-- Vegetables – Some of the vegetables we readily get here in Vietnam may difficult for you to get in America, Europe, or even other parts of Asia.
-So feel free to adjust some of the recipes to the vegetables you can get in your part of the world.
+- Vegetables – Some of the vegetables we readily get here in Vietnam may be difficult for you to get in America, Europe, or even other parts of Asia.
+So feel free to adjust some recipes to the vegetables you can get in your part of the world.

 Video to Make Vietnamese Spring Rolls (Nem)

-Here is a video to guide you through making your own Vietnamese spring rolls.
-In this video we will show you how to:
+Here is a video to guide you through making your Vietnamese spring rolls.
+In this video, we will show you how to:

 - Mix up the Vietnamese spring rolls meat